On $l^p$ -multipliers of functions analytic in the disk

 As is usual, for an arbitrary domain $\Omega\subseteq\mathbb C$ by $H^\infty(\Omega)$ we denote the Hardy space of all bounded analytic functions in $\Omega$.
 For $g\in H^\infty(\Omega)$ we put $\|g\|_{H^\infty(\Omega)}=\sup_{z\in\Omega} |g(z)|$.

 Let $J$ be an arc in the boundary circle $\partial D$.
 Assume that the length $|J|$ of $J$ is strictly less than $\pi$.
-Let $T_J$ be an arbitrary open isosceles triangle, whose base is the chord that spans the arc $J$, and whose sides lie outside of $D$.
-Denote by $\theta_{T_J}$ the angle between $\partial D$ and a side of $T_J$.
+Let $T_J$ be an arbitrary open isosceles triangle, whose base is the chord that spans the arc $J$, and whose two other sides lie outside $D$.
+By $\theta_{T_J}$ we denote the angle between $\partial D$ and a side of $T_J$ distinct from its base.

 Consider an arbitrary closed set $F\subseteq \partial D$.
 Let $\tau(F)$ be the family of all arcs complimentary to $F$ (i.e., of all connected components of the compliment $\partial D\setminus F$).
 We assume that each arc of the family $\tau(F)$ has length strictly less than $\pi$.
 Consider the domain